haziyevv/mynotes/Data_Engineering.md

 **Cloud Functions**

 # Data Engineering Basics

 1. **ETL** --> Extract, transform and Load

 ## Relational Databases

 When to use and pros?

+1. Aggregations are possible, such as group by, join etc.

+2. You can do joins.

+3. ACID transactions.

-1. Use with small data
+4. Use with small data

-2. You can add **secondary indexes** for fast querying.
+5. You can add **secondary indexes** for fast querying.

 ex: Your primary key is City but you see that most of the time you query using the country code.
 So you add the Country code as a secondary index, to make it faster for querying.